renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## onboardingNoDeps

-Set this to true if you want Renovate to create the onboarding PR even if no dependencies are found for update.
+Set this to true if you want Renovate to create an onboarding PR even if no dependencies are found.
-By default Renovate skips the repo if it finds no dependencies in it.
+Otherwise, Renovate skips onboarding a repository if it finds no dependencies in it.

 ## onboardingPrTitle